featurist/snowdock/readme.md

     /host/path:/container/path:ro

+### Volumes From

+An array of container names to mount volumes from.
+Names can be optionally followed by `:ro` or `:rw`, to specify readonly or readwrite.
+See [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/).

+    "volumesFrom": ["redisdb-data"]

 ### links
 An array of links.
 Each link is of the form `container:alias`, and produces several environment variables in the container starting with `alias`.
 See [Linking Containers Together](https://docs.docker.com/userguide/dockerlinks/).